 Corporate bonds are gaining popularity in India due to their features of interest income and debt market exposure.
 However, before investing in them, investors should determine their quality with the help of bond credit ratings.
 They are an efficient tool to gauge the risk profile of an investment.
 Investors can understand the bond rating scales and categories, analyse their risk appetite and make the investment decision.

 So, are you ready to dive into the world of corporate bonds?
-Sign up to Grip and explore a wide range of 30+ corporate bond options!
+Sign up to Grip Invest and explore a wide range of 30+ corporate bond options!

 1. Which are the credit rating agencies in India?